jorisroovers/seshat/README.md

 # Write results back to DB using --write-duration
 node dist/duration.js -k --measurement device_tracker.samsungtv --state home --username "$INFLUX_USER" --password "$INFLUX_PASSWORD" --host "$INFLUX_HOST" --database homeassistant  --start-time $(date -v "-1w" +%s)  --write-duration
 ```

+### Development
+In VSCode, use Cmd+Shift+P, type "Run Task" and then choose "gulp:watch" as the task to run.
+This will watch duration.ts and compile it to javascript on the fly.